kwanghoon/bidi/README.md

 ### An implementation of bidirectional typechecking algorithm for the polymorphic RPC calculus

-- This is based on the implementation of Dunfield and Krishnaswami's bidirectional typechecking algorithm.
+- The algorithm is an extension of Dunfield and Krishnaswami's bidirectional typechecking algorithm.
-- The original implementation is done by [Olle Fredriksson](https://semantic-domain.blogspot.com/2013/04/thanks-to-olle-fredriksson.html)
+- The implementation extends an implementation of D&K algorithm by [Olle Fredriksson](https://semantic-domain.blogspot.com/2013/04/thanks-to-olle-fredriksson.html)